Which city is cheaper, San Jose or Managua?

 Managua usually receives around the same amount of sunshine as San Jose during summer.
 Managua gets 175 hours of sunny skies, while San Jose receives 164 hours of full sun in the summer.

 Managua is around the same temperature as San Jose in the summer.
-The temperature in Managua is usually 27°C (81°F) in July, and San Jose stays around 28°C (82°F).
+The daily temperature in Managua averages around 27°C (81°F) in July, and San Jose fluctuates around 28°C (82°F).

 In the autumn, Managua often gets more sunshine than San Jose.
 Managua gets 195 hours of sunny skies this time of year, while San Jose receives 169 hours of full sun.

 In the autumn, Managua is around the same temperature as San Jose.
-Typically, the autumn temperatures in Managua in October are around 27°C (81°F), and San Jose is about 27°C (81°F).
+Typically, the autumn temperatures in Managua in October average around 27°C (81°F), and San Jose averages at about 27°C (81°F).

 Both San Jose and Managua are popular destinations to visit in the winter with plenty of activities.
-Managua attracts visitors year-round for its warm weather and tropical climate.
-San Jose attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Managua throughout the year.
+Plenty of visitors come to San Jose because of the warm climate and sunshine that lasts throughout the year.

 In January, Managua usually receives less rain than San Jose.
 Managua gets 4 mm (0.2 in) of rain, while San Jose receives 8 mm (0.3 in) of rain each month for the winter.